DerekYang2/FluentDL/README.md

 </p>

 ## About
-A Fluent UI desktop application that helps you download lossless songs as FLACs, convert between audio formats, match songs between different online sources, edit song metadata, and more.
+FluentDL is a Fluent UI desktop app for finding, matching, and downloading lossless audio (FLAC) at high speeds.

+It automatically matches tracks across streaming services, gives you fine‑grained control over matches, and includes tools for format conversion, metadata editing, and quality inspection.

 FluentDL supports Deezer, Qobuz, Spotify, and YouTube.

+#### Why FluentDL?
+If you have your own credentials and don't need a website downloader:
+- Performance: native desktop downloader for fast, multi‑threaded saving.
+- Control: review matches, edit metadata, and inspect audio quality with spectrograms.
+- All‑in‑one workflow: search, preview, match, download, convert, and tag in one app.

 <table>
   <tr>